nodatime/nodatime/src/docs/userguide/markdown/rationale.md

+---
+layout: userguide
-Why does Noda Time exist?
+title: Why does Noda Time exist?
+category: intro
+---

 Noda Time exists for .NET for the same reason that [Joda Time][1] exists for Java: the built-in libraries for handling dates and times are inadequate.